TobiasJacob/geop/crates/modern-brep-kernel-book/src/chapter_5_topology_faces_boolean.md

 FaceSplit::BoutA(_) => false,
 ```

+By checking if the midpoint of each edge is inside, outside, or on the boundary of the other face, we can determine which edges have to stay for the intersection operation.
+The following picture shows each category in a different color in an exploded view.

 ![Picture](./generated_images/booleans/face_splits.png)

 Then the segments are reassembled into new contours.
 The contours are then sorted into a hierarchy and the faces are reassembled.